thatcort/git-gallery/README.md

 `npm install -g git-gallery`

-Then run git-gallery in the directory containing your .git repo.
+Then cd to the directory containinng your Git repo and run `git-gallery init` to create the .gitGallery directory.
+Then run `git-gallery` to run the app.
 On Windows you need to run as Administrator.

 Open a web browser and navigate to http://localhost:3000/pages/HEAD to create a page for the currently checked out commit.
 Navigate to http://localhost:3000/pages/ to browse all the pages created for the repo.